Hey, I'm Drew. I spent my twenties in engine rooms, first as a merchant

 Where others find dichotomy, axolotls combinate and collaborate.

-to formally define our approach. axol.io runs the infra underneath: staking, an ETH client, sequencers, Builder.
+(Zero-Knowledge Compliance Oracle) to standardize this approach as a public spec. axol.io runs the infra underneath: staking, an ETH client, sequencers, Builder.

 I'm also building a Gundam.
 Not a metaphor.